-(a) Upon entering the hearing the implicating student will be introduced to the Honor Council members present.

-(b) It will be explained that the student is not under suspicion but rather is at the hearing as an implicating student in a possible honor code violation.

-(c) The principle of confidentiality and the roles of the audio and written records will be explained.
-It will be made clear that the implicating student will not learn the outcome of the case and that the implicated student will not learn the identity of the implicating student.
+- a.
+Upon entering the hearing the implicating student will be introduced to the Honor Council members present. - b.
+It will be explained that the student is not under suspicion but rather is at the hearing as an implicating student in a possible honor code violation. - c.
+The principle of confidentiality and the roles of the audio and written records will be explained.
+It will be made clear that the implicating student will not

-(d) The investigator will begin questioning by asking the implicating student why he or she feels a violation of the honor code may have taken place.
-Additional questioning by any member of the Honor Council may follow.

-(e) The implicating student is then placed in a nearby room if additional testimony may be required, or allowed to leave if the testimony appears complete.
+- learn the outcome of the case and that the implicated student will not learn the identity of the implicating student. - d.
+The Council will begin questioning by asking the implicating student why he or she feels a violation of the honor code may have taken place.
+Additional questioning by any member of the Honor Council may follow. - e.
+The implicating student is then placed in a nearby room in case additional testimony may be required.
+They are released at the Council's discretion.